 Mealtimes and Snacks

-It’s harder to maintain self-control if you’re starving.
+It’s harder to maintain self-control if you’re starving, which is why eating throughout the day is important.
 Seventy-eight percent of participants in the National Weight Control Registry reported eating breakfast.
 The Academy of Nutrition and Dietetics states that research is limited and inconsistent with regard to regular mealtimes and successful weight loss; however, it does recommend four to five meals or snacks daily, eating mostly during the day and avoiding eating too much in the evening.

 You can lose weight on your own, but sometimes it’s helpful to include professionals in your diet plan.
 A registered dietitian can determine your calorie needs and make recommendations about meal and snack foods.
 Your health care provider can monitor your weight, lipid levels, blood pressure and other measures to determine your health progress.
 A personal trainer can teach you proper ways to exercise to avoid injuries, and a psychologist can help you deal with any mental or emotional challenges.
 Don’t forget the importance of family and friends as your support team and lifetime cheerleaders.